Turkish Airlines Flight 301

-Turkish Airlines Flight 301 was a passenger flight operated by a Fokker F28-1000 Fellowship of Turkish Airlines registered as TC-JAO that crashed during takeoff at İzmir Cumaovası Airport on 26 January 1974 while en route to Istanbul Yeşilköy Airport (IST/LTBA), killing 66 of its 73 passengers and crew.
+Turkish Airlines Flight 301 was a passenger flight operated by a Fokker F28-1000 Fellowship of Turkish Airlines that crashed during takeoff at İzmir Cumaovası Airport on 26 January 1974 while en route to Istanbul Yeşilköy Airport, killing 67 of its 73 passengers and crew.

 The aircraft spent the night prior to the accident outside in freezing temperatures, causing frost accumulation on the wings, which was unnoticed by the crew before departure.
 During takeoff, the pilots over-rotated the plane, causing it to stall, which together with the frost caused the aircraft to climb to just 8–10 m before pitching down and veering left, crashing into the ground and subsequently catching fire.

 In 1990, it was claimed that the accident was caused by two of the pilots being drunk.
 Autopsy results confirmed alcohol was found in the blood of the captain and flight engineer, but that it was not the cause of the accident.

 Aircraft and crew

-The aircraft was a Fokker F28-1000 Fellowship registered as TC-JAO with serial number 11057.
+The aircraft was a Fokker F28-1000 Fellowship registered as TC-JAO.
 It made its first flight on 5 September 1972, joined Turkish Airlines on 9 January 1973, and had flown for 2,269 hours over 3,133 flights prior to the accident.
 The Fokker F28 was named Van for the city Van; its airworthiness certificate was valid until 13 December 1974.

 The captain and pilot in command of the flight was İlhan Günaydın (37).
 He was a former Turkish Air Force pilot who graduated from the air force academy in 1958.
 He flew 2,600 hours in military aircraft until he resigned and joined Turkish Airlines in 1970.
 He became a Fokker F28 captain in 1972 and had accumulated 577 flight hours on the type.
 The co-pilot was Kaya Künelgin (36).
 Künelgin was also a former air force pilot with 2,794 hours in military aircraft.
 He resigned from the air force in 1973 and joined Turkish Airlines.
 He had 395 flight hours with the Fokker F28.
 Flight engineer Erdal Parlakbilek was also present in the cockpit.
 There were two cabin crew members: Aynur Sürücü and Serap Özgenç.

 A day before the accident, the same crew and aircraft had made the Izmir–Athens–Izmir flight without reporting any issues, and stayed at Izmir for the night.
 The captain's wife however, claimed that he had called her the night before and said: "the plane is defective, let's see what we will do."
+The same aircraft was "recently" forced to return to Van Ferit Melen Airport after take-off after one of its doors opened mid-flight.
 According to an unnamed Turkish Airlines official, a group of Dutch technicians came to Istanbul and performed maintenance on the aircraft to fix its issues "some time ago".